kgisl/cs8251/cs8251-syllabus.md

 Random access file - Example Program: Transaction processing using random access files – Command line arguments

-**OUTCOMES: Upon completion of the course, the students will be able to **
+**OUTCOMES**: Upon completion of the course, the students will be able to

  Develop simple applications in C using basic constructs